 Recruitment: Activities designated for member recruitment; a mutual selection process between potential members and chapters.
 Recruitment may occur whenever a chapter is below Panhellenic total.[back to top]

 Information regarding recruitment is sent to your campus mailbox the week of Thanksgiving.
 Registration is completed online when the information booklets are released.
 The deadline to register is the first day of recruitment.
-Complete a registration form online at www.willamette.edu/org/phc.[back to top]
+Registration is done electronically - to complete a registration form online click here.

 A frequently asked question is that of the recommended attire for recruitment events.
 Although you should wear what is comfortable for you, the following is traditionally suggested:

-Preference Night: Dressy attire: slacks, dresses, and skirts.[back to top]
+Preference Night: Dressy attire/Business Casual (slacks, dresses, and skirts)[back to top]